beeverycreative/OctoPi/README.rst

 If a USB webcam or the Raspberry Pi camera is detected, MJPG-streamer will be started automatically as webcam server.
 OctoPrint on BEEwebPi ships with correctly configured stream and snapshot URLs pointing at it.
 If necessary, you can reach it under `http://beeweb.local/webcam/?action=stream <beeweb.local/webcam/?action=stream>`_ and SSL respectively, or directly on its configured port 8080: `http://beeweb.local:8080/?action=stream <beeweb.local:8080/?action=stream>`_.

-CuraEngine is installed and OctoPrint ships pre-configured with the correct path to utilize it for on-board-slicing.
-Just import a Cura Slicing Profile in OctoPrint's settings and start slicing directly on your Pi.
+CuraEngine is installed and BEEweb ships pre-configured with the correct path to utilize it for on-board-slicing.
+Just import a Cura Slicing Profile in BEEweb's settings and start slicing directly on your Pi.

 Features
 --------